6000 Provider Investigations (PI) Facility

 Neglect (NEGL)

-An intake for neglect is assessed when there is no indication that the injury is the result of physical abuse.
+The intake specialist completes an intake with the allegation of neglect when there is no indication that the injury is the result of physical abuse.

-• With the priority being assessed according to standard policy.
+- Completes an intake with the priority assessed according to standard procedures.

 See: